 As if accounting wasn’t perplexing enough, every business also has to choose between two different methods of keeping their books: cash accounting or accrual accounting.

-Since these two terms often cause confusion and headaches among non-accountants, we decided to put together a quick overview of each and try to explain the differences in plain English:
+Since these two terms tend to cause confusion and headaches among non-accountants, we decided to put together a quick overview of each method and explain the differences in plain English:

-The method used by most freelancers, sole proprietors, and small businesses with simple accounting needs.
+The accounting method used by most freelancers, sole proprietors, and small businesses with basic needs.

 While cash accounting is relatively easy and makes intuitive sense, the biggest drawback is that it doesn’t provide accurate financial reporting.
-For example, your P&L can be completely off if you deposit payments from customers in the wrong month or if you forget to enter all your bills.
-And having a bad P&L makes it hard to see how the business is actually performing.
+For example, your P&L can be way off if you deposit payments from customers in the wrong month or if you forget to enter all your expenses (oops!).
+And let’s face it: Without a good P&L, it’s hard to know how your business is truly performing — you’re basically guessing.

 More technical and time-consuming than cash accounting, but widely regarded as the more correct method.
 Among accountants and CPAs, accrual accounting is "real accounting.”